National Nut Grower March/April 2024

 OL: It is easy to add bumblebees into a pollination plan.
 We set up a meeting with the grower to learn about their pollination needs and about their crops.
 Once we determine how many bumblebee hives they would need, we place an order well ahead of pollination season.

-The hives arrive via truck or UPS, the grower will set them out in the fields, open the hive doors and let the bees do their thing!
+The hives arrive via truck or UPS.
+The grower will then set them out in the fields, open the hive doors and let the bees do their thing!

 Bumblebees work well with honeybees, creating a competitive pollination program.
 Use both bees with caution, however, as honeybees will raid bumblebee hives if there is not an adequate food source.
 Honeybees tend to be more aggressive, so we highly recommend keeping honeybees and bumblebee hives at least 800 feet apart from each other.

-- Time of a day of pollination: Bumblebees leave hives early in the morning, honeybees leave hives later.
+Bumblebees leave hives early in the morning, while honeybees leave hives later in the day.